watthem/portfolio/gridsome-matthewhendricks-net/content/work/Code Breaking Changes NinjaTrader 8 Help Guide.md

 Status: Ready
 published: true
 description: One of my major assignments as a Product Manager for NinjaTrader was discovering and documenting many of the changes our community of 3rd party developers needed to use to convert their C# NinjaScript types from Version 7 to Version 8.
-Featured: true
+featured: true
-subjects: [".NET-C#", "NinjaTrader"]
+subjects: [".NET-C#", "NinjaTrader", "Fintech"]
 URL: https://ninjatrader.com/support/helpGuides/nt8/en-us/code_breaking_changes.htm

 canonical_url: false